What Do Termites Look Like?

 Termites are often known as the ‘silent destroyer’ because they invade under or inside the walls of your home and you won’t know they’re there until they’ve done significant damage.
 The termites you actually might encounter are the swarmers, or flying termites.
 These guys hang out around windows during mating season.
 They have two sets of wings of even lengths and, unlike flying ants, they shed their wings periodically.
 Call a professional immediately if you suspect swarmers or see wings under where they are swarming.

 Termite damage is 100% preventable.
-At Heron Home and Outdoor, we offer a method using Termidor®, America’s number one termite defense product.
+At Heron Home and Outdoor, we offer a method using Sentricon, America’s number one termite defense product.
 Once you’ve used our prevention services, you will be fully protected under a ten year, $1 million repair warranty.
-If you’re worried you may have a termite infestation, or feel you’re vulnerable to one in the future, call today for your free same day inspection at 1-877-772-0826 and get $100 off termite prevention with this coupon.
+If you’re worried you may have a termite infestation, or feel you’re vulnerable to one in the future, contact us today for your free same-day inspection and get $100 off termite prevention with this coupon.

-What Do Termites Look Like?
-In Orlando and surrounding counties
+What Do Termites Look Like? in Orlando FL and surrounding counties